sinequa/sba-angular/docs/gettingstarted/server-setup.md

 Note that distributable folders `dist` and `dist-folder` are not included in download zip.

 Generating a zip file can take a few minutes.
-You can follow the generation progress either by looking at the banner on the top of Workspaces adminisration page or by going to **Tasks status** page, the progress status is named **GenerateAngularWorkspaceZip**.
+You can follow the generation progress either by looking at the banner on the top of Workspaces administration page or by going to **Tasks status** page, the progress status is named **GenerateAngularWorkspaceZip**.

 ![Workspace generate zip actions]({{site.baseurl}}assets/gettingstarted/admin-workspace-generate-download-zip.png) *Workspace - Generate zip actions and download link*